nvim-telekasten/telekasten.nvim/BACKLOG.md

 ## Dones

+- [x] new option to make telekasten filetype optional #49
 - [x] New option: template_handling (see comments of ==PR #43==)
 - [x] option to create notes in same subfolder as current note if there is one, see ==#38==
   - ==also create the note in the subfolder if present in the link==